+So you know what a blender is used for, but what about an immersion blender?
 A handheld immersion blender represents a different type of blender than a standing blender, providing other choices for blending and preparing different mixtures.
 They are called immersion blenders because when you use an immersion blender, you push the tip of the blender into the ingredients to be blended.
-Some people refer to these kitchen tools as a stick blender, hand blender, or wand blender.
-Unlike a traditional blender or food processor, these devices do not have a blender jar, allowing the user to mix ingredients in the bowl, cup, pan, or another dish.
+Some people refer to these kitchen tools as stick blenders, hand blenders, or wand blenders.
+Unlike a traditional blender or food processor, these devices do not have a blender jar, allowing the user to mix ingredients in a bowl, cup, pan, or another dish.
+You can learn more about this type of blender with our article on how to use an immersion blender.
 Also, unlike portable blenders, they can blend large quantities of ingredients and are more powerful.

 The rotating metal blades rest at the end of the blender, surrounded on most sides by plastic or metal.
 This design is different from traditional blenders because countertop blender blades affix within the blending jar.
 Additionally, when blending using a standard blender, you push a button to blend at different speeds.
 To use an immersion blender, the user holds down a switch or power button for the entirety of the time that the mixing occurs.